moode-player/docs/setup_guide.md

 #### USB audio device
 - Plug in the device
 - Menu > Configure > Audio
-- Set `Output device` to to the name of the USB audio device
+- Set `Output device` to the name of the USB audio device

 #### I2S audio device
 - Power down the Pi and attach the device to the 40-pin header